elaifamouez/PixelForge/README.md

 # PixelPerfect: An AI-Powered Photo Editor

-PixelPerfect is a web-based photo editor powered by AI.
+PixelForge is a web-based photo editor powered by AI.
 It allows users to enhance and manipulate their photos using advanced algorithms and machine learning techniques.

 ## Features